HEPTA-111/SecurePasswordManager/README.md

 # Secure Password Manager

-This is a simple but secure web-based password manager application built with Python and Flask.
-It is designed to meet the requirements for the B207 Cyber Security final project.
+This is a simple but secure web-based password manager application built with Python and Flask. |

 ## Core Security Features